dabeaz-course/practical-python/Notes/08_Testing_debugging/01_Testing.md

 assert isinstance(10, int), 'Expected int'
 ```

-It shouldn't be used to check the user-input.
+It shouldn't be used to check the user-input (i.e., data entered
+on a web form or something).
+It's purpose is more for internal
+checks and invariants (conditions that should always be true).

 ### Contract Programming

-Also known as Design By Contract, liberal use of assertions is an approach for designing
+Also known as Design By Contract, liberal use of assertions is an
-software.
-It prescribes that software designers should define precise
+approach for designing software.
+It prescribes that software designers
-interface specifications for the components of the software.
+should define precise interface specifications for the components of
+the software.

-For example, you might put assertions on all inputs and outputs.
+For example, you might put assertions on all inputs of a function.

 ```python
 def add(x, y):